 On 2013-APR-11, a bill was introduced into the Legislature that would allow loving, committed same-sex couples to marry.
 It was passed by the House.
 On 2013-MAY-07 at 5:05 PM local time, the bill was passed by the Senate by a comfortable margin 12 to 9.
 The governor signed the bill into law less than an hour after the Senate vote, saying: "I do not intend to make any of you wait one moment longer."
 3

-The law goes into effect on 2013-JUL-01.
-Same-sex couples should be able to pick up their marriage licenses at that time.
+The law went into effect on 2013-JUL-01.
+Same-sex couples were able to pick up their marriage licenses at that time.

 Topics included in this section:

 The following information sources were used to prepare and update the above